 Other factors that contribute to a healthy immune system are things like sleep, stress and exercise … but more on those another day.

 *There are times when vitamin or mineral supplements may be appropriate, especially if you’re deficient in a specific nutrient.
-In these instances, its important to speak with your healthcare provider first.
+In these instances, it’s important to speak with your healthcare provider first.
 Read more about whether supplements should be part of your daily health routine.

 Amanda Benson is a Registered Dietitian and Wellness Strategy Manager with Vitality.
 She received her BS in nutrition at Michigan State University and completed her dietetic internship at the Medical University of South Carolina.
 When she’s not chasing around her two young children, she enjoys relaxing with a hot cup of coffee, running, attending concerts with her husband and wine nights with girlfriends.